-J. MOVING ON STRATEGY
+J. SHELTER PLUS CARE (SPC) MOVING ON STRATEGY

-Many participants, over time, may find that they no longer need the level of supportive services that are provided while in the Shelter Plus Care (SPC) program, Family Unification Program (FUP), or Continuum of Care

-Permanent Supportive Housing (CoC-PSH) program (a program with an active Memorandum of Understanding between AMHA and the CoC-PSH program).
-When people have the opportunity to move from supportive housing into another stable housing opportunity, such turnover creates availability in existing supportive housing vouchers that can be used to serve other eligible households.

-In such cases where the supportive service housing programs are fully utilized per the grant agreements or are otherwise approved by the Housing Placement Manager or their designee, eligible SPC, FUP, and CoC-PSH participants who wish to obtain a tenant based voucher may receive a Moving On preference, see Chapters 4 and 7.
-For FUP families only (excluding FUP youth), they may be transferred to the regular HCV program when there are no longer children in the household (e.g., children turn 18 or are permanently removed from the home) and do not have to reapply to the HCV waitlist.
-Once the participant has moved on to a tenant based voucher, this frees up the SPC, FUP, or CoC-PSH housing for another eligible family.
+Many participants, over time, may find that they no longer need the level of supportive services that are provided while in Shelter Plus Care permanent supportive housing.
+When people have the opportunity to move from permanent supportive housing into another stable housing opportunity, such turnover creates availability in existing Shelter Plus Care vouchers that can be used to serve persons experiencing homelessness.
+In such cases where current SPC vouchers are fully utilized per the grant agreements, eligible SPC participants who wish to obtain a tenant based voucher may receive a SPC Moving On preference, see Chapters 4 and 7.
+Once the participant has moved on to a tenant based voucher, this frees up the SPC voucher for another eligible family.